Luisrosario2604/Pattern-recognition-1/README.md

     └── src
         └── main.py

-## Exemples
+## Examples

-This is some examples of the MNIST database
+These are some examples of the MNIST database

 ![MNIST](./imgs/Figure_1.png)

-This are the 2 features selected
+These are the 2 features selected

 ![MNIST](./imgs/Figure_2.png)

-This are some results of the model (score = 0.9525)
+These are some results of the model (score = 0.9525)

 ![MNIST](./imgs/Figure_3.png)